sybrenstuvel/python-rsa/doc/index.rst

 Python-RSA is a pure-Python RSA implementation.
 It supports encryption and decryption, signing and verifying signatures, and key generation according to PKCS#1 version 1.5.
+Additionally, Python-RSA implements signatures according to PKCS#1 version 2.1 and supports the hashes of PKCS#1 version 2.2 (excluding SHA-512/224 or SHA-512/256, as these are not provided by the ``hashlib`` module)

 If you have the time and skill to improve the implementation, by all means be my guest.
 The best way is to clone the `Git